RMLio/RMLStreamer/README.md

 $ nc -lk 9000 # This will start listening for output connections at port 9000
  # This is for testing purposes, your own application needs to start listening to the input and output ports.
  ```
 Once the input and output ports are listened to by applications or by the above commands, the RML Mapping can be executed.
-The RML Framework will open the input and output sockets so it can act upon data that will be written to the input socket.
+RMLStreamer will open the input and output sockets so it can act upon data that will be written to the input socket.
 ```
-bash run.sh -p /home/wmaroy/framework/src/main/resources/json_stream_data_mapping.ttl -s 9000
+$FLINK_BIN run -c io.rml.framework.Main toTCPSocket -s localhost:9000 -m .../framework/src/main/resources/json_stream_data_mapping.ttl
-# The -p paramater sets the mapping file location
+# The -m paramater sets the mapping file location
 # The -s parameter sets the output socket port number
-# The -o parameter sets the output path if the output needs to be written to a file instead of a stream.
 ```

-Whenever data is written (every data object needs to end with `\r\n`) to the socket, this data will be processed by the RML Framework.
+Whenever data is written (every data object needs to end with `\n`) to the socket, this data will be processed by the RML Framework.

-The repository contains node.js scripts for setting up stream input and output.
-The readme can be found in the `scripts` folder.

 ##### Generating a stream from a Kafka Source